20% discount for founders on many SME insurance products

 Sole proprietors and partners in a general or limited partnership qualify as self-employed.
 You need to file your application within a year of becoming self-employed.

-Owners of a company limited by shares (AG) or a limited liability company (GmbH) are classed as employees.
-They aren’t allowed to withdraw money from Pillar 2 or Pillar 3a for their business.
+Owners of joint stock (AG) or limited liability companies (GmbH) are classified as employees.
+They cannot withdraw their Pillar 2 and Pillar 3 (3a) assets for self-employment.
 This is why, in practice, many people first set up a sole proprietorship, which they then change into an AG or GmbH at a later date.

 • How can I protect my family as a self-employed person?